0rGaan1c/medium-clone/README.md

 * [Live Demo](https://medium-clone-dev-e3730.web.app/)
-* Calling it a medium clone is an exaggeration, it's just a simple website where users can login using Google (login with email doesn't work) and can write stories (or blogs, I am just calling them stories).
+* Calling it a medium clone is an exaggeration, it's just a simple website where users can login using Google and can write stories (or blogs, I am just calling them stories).
 * I learned a lot of new things while building this project.
 * This is my first project in React, so there are probably many bugs in code, if you find any, please let me know.